AI CRO

 Heatmap tools answer one question: where do visitors look, click, and drop off on your pages?
 Six tools dominate the market in 2026, and the right pick depends on whether you need a free entry point, a paid CRO suite, a click-map specialist, a form-funnel detective, an enterprise platform, or a mobile-app SDK.

 This comparison covers the six tools we use most often in client engagements: Microsoft Clarity, Hotjar, CrazyEgg, Mouseflow, FullStory, and Smartlook.
-Each entry follows the same format, best-for, what it gets right, what it gets wrong, pricing, so you can compare like-for-like.
+Each entry follows the same format (best-for, what it gets right, what it gets wrong, pricing) so you can compare like-for-like.
+The post also breaks the format the other listicles refuse to break: a founder POV on which two we actually use, which we tell clients to skip, and the most common way founders get heatmaps wrong (looking at them after traffic drops, instead of before designing a test).

 1. Microsoft Clarity